 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Ulster University reported total carbon emissions of approximately 44,550,000 kg CO2e, comprising Scope 1 emissions of about 4,455,000 kg CO2e, Scope 2 emissions of around 3,299,000 kg CO2e, and significant Scope 3 emissions, including 20,925,000 kg CO2e from employee commuting and 53,819,000 kg CO2e from purchased goods and services.
-The university has made notable progress in reducing its operational carbon emissions, achieving a reduction from 19,889,000 kg CO2e in 2005/06 to 7,754,000 kg CO2e in 2023/24, which represents a 61% decrease.
-This reduction exceeds the targets set in its previous carbon management plan.
-Ulster University is actively pursuing net zero carbon commitments, with initiatives such as the Net Zero Modelling exercise aimed at identifying viable pathways to achieve net zero emissions by 2025.
-The university has also launched a Net Zero Buildings Project to evaluate options for carbon reduction across its campuses, with a long-term goal of integrating these findings into a comprehensive decarbonisation masterplan by 2050.
-Overall, Ulster University demonstrates a strong commitment to sustainability and carbon reduction, aligning with industry standards and climate action goals.
+In 2024, Ulster University reported total carbon emissions of approximately 44,550,000 kg CO2e, comprising Scope 1 emissions of about 4,455,000 kg CO2e, Scope 2 emissions of around 3,299,000 kg CO2e, and significant Scope 3 emissions totalling approximately 29,950,000 kg CO2e from business travel, 20,925,000 kg CO2e from employee commuting, and 53,819,000 kg CO2e from purchased goods and services.
+The university has made notable progress in reducing its operational carbon emissions.
+From 2005/06 to 2023/24, it achieved a reduction of 61% in campus operational emissions (Scopes 1 and 2), decreasing from 19,889,000 kg CO2e to 7,754,000 kg CO2e, surpassing targets set in its previous carbon management plans.
+Ulster University is actively pursuing net zero carbon commitments, with initiatives including a Net Zero Modelling exercise aimed at establishing a viable route to net zero by 2025.
+This includes a campus Net Zero Buildings Project initiated in 2023/24 to evaluate options for carbon reduction across various building types, contributing to a broader decarbonisation masterplan intended for implementation by 2050.
+Overall, Ulster University demonstrates a strong commitment to addressing climate change through significant emissions reductions and strategic planning for future sustainability.

 Access structured emissions data, company-specific emission factors, and source documents